isabella232/dynamic-media-classic.en-1/help/enabling-analytics-video-reports.md

 * Out-of-the-box segments of one-minute increments are supported.
 However, custom segment reporting, such as customer-defined milestones based on time increments, % milestone, or offset milestones, is not supported.

-  For more information about streaming media requirements and setup, see [Measuring Steaming Media in Adobe Analytics](https://experienceleague.adobe.com/docs/media-analytics/using/media-overview.html).
+  For more information about streaming media requirements and setup, see [Measure Steaming Media in Adobe Analytics](https://experienceleague.adobe.com/docs/media-analytics/using/media-overview.html).

 * For information about custom and solution variables see [Media reports enablement](https://experienceleague.adobe.com/docs/media-analytics/using/media-reports/media-reports-enable.html?lang=en#media-reports).